 This Roasted Poblano Guacamole recipe is amazing not only with chips, but also as a topping on grilled steak, chicken or shrimp.
-Not to mention how divine it is with the usual suspects like tacos, tostadas and burritos!
-Do you ever wake up with a particular ingredient on your mind?
-One that you must run out and buy immediately?
+Of course it’s also fantastic with the usual suspects like tacos, tostadas and burritos!
+I can’t seem to keep avocados out of my kitchen during the summer months, and guacamole is one of the best summer appetizers to serve to a group.

 What are Poblano peppers and what do they taste like?